GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Elfen Amulet**, $ 36,000
 Neg.
-A fine altyprium chain bears a likeclytch holding any manner of precious gemstone.
+A fine altyprium chain bears a like clutch holding any manner of precious gemstone.
 *A player character wearing this may choose to make a spellcheck a success with a single point of success automatically so long as the DV is not greater than level + heroism + [Magic] bonus.
 If they do, the stone dissolves and the amulet loses its power*.

 **False Torch**, $20,000